Lucky-Loek/ou-master-mvc-task/README.md

 In your favorite browser, browse to `http://localhost`

+## Reacquiring acquintance with Laravel

+Before you start the task below, there is a small bug that needs fixing: the O.W.L.s page shows all O.W.L.s in ascending order; from earliest date to latest date.
+This needs to be changed to descending order: from latest date to earliest date.
+You don't need to commit or push anything.
+Just make the required change and let the researcher know when you are done.
+Now is a good time to start verbalizing your thought processes.

 ## Task

 Your task is to show the average grade for an O.W.L. according to the Model-View-Controller design pattern.
-If you are not sure which view to use, pick the `show` view for an `Owl`.

 You have a maximum of 20 minutes to spend on the task.
 It is okay if you cannot finish.
 You are not graded and your work will only be used to gather data for research.
 Remember to verbalize your thought processes so that the researcher can